🏎️ Audi TT (1998–2023) – History, leather colors, engine variants & equipment

 Fine Nappa sports seats with diamond quilting: Black (EI), Black with Rock Grey stitching (EI), Rotor Grey with Anthracite stitching (OQ), Palomino Brown (OD), Express Red (from 2019).

-TT RS: exclusive combinations such as cognac or jet grey with contrast stitching.
+TT RS: exclusive combinations such as cognac or jet grey with contrasting stitching.

 🔧 Engine variants of the Audi TT